Azure/Azure-Sentinel/DataConnectors/ReadMe.md

 >>**Note**: This json is loaded only in your session and not shared out.
 The logo won’t show up since it’s not part of the json.
 Connector logo will be included when Microsoft builds and deploys the data connector.

 4. **Prepare sample data for validation and submission** – Plan to submit some real-world, sanitized raw sample data/logs for your connectors that covers all types of logs, events, alerts, etc. depending on the data type.
 Sample data is extremely useful when troubleshooting issues, supporting and/or enhancing the Data Connectors with more Security-focused content (such as Analytics, Hunting Queries, Workbooks, etc.).
 The following guidelines are designed to help committing sample data in a usable format into GitHub:
-    1. The format for the file can be json (for API based Data Connector) / text (.txt) file (for Syslog/CEF based data Connectors) with the column names / property names adhering to the data type property names.
-Both post-ingestion and raw logs hold relevance and are useful wherever these can be made available.
-Below are samples of the acceptable CEF and Syslog logs in their raw form:
+    1. The extension for the file can be .json (for API based Data Connector) / .txt (for Syslog/CEF based data Connectors) with the column names / property names adhering to the data type property names.
+Post-ingestion, raw logs and table schema.
-    ```
-     May 13 2022 12:05:52 10.0.0.0 dhcpd[30174]: DHCPDISCOVER from 0a:0b:0c:0d::0f via eth2 TransID 5daf9374: network 10.0.0.0/24: no free leases
-     May 13 2022 12:05:52 10.1.1.1 named[11325]: zone voip.abc.com/IN: ZRQ applied transaction 0101010 with SOA serial 9191919.
-Zone version is now 0202020.
-     May 13 2022 12:05:52 10.0.0.0 dhcpd[30174]: DHCPDISCOVER from 0a:0b:0c:0d::0f via eth2 TransID 5daf9374: network 10.0.0.0/24: no free leases
-     May 13 2022 12:05:52 10.1.1.1 named[11325]: zone voip.abc.com/IN: ZRQ applied transaction 0101010 with SOA serial 9191919.
-Zone version is now 0202020.

-     or

-    1377449842.514782056 MX84 ids-alerts : signature=129:4:1 priority=3 timestamp=1377449842.512569 direction=ingress protocol=tcp/ip src=74.125.140.132:80
-    1380664994.337961231 MX84 events : type=vpn_connectivity_change vpn_type='site-to-site' peer_contact='98.68.191.209:51856'   peer_ident='2814ee002c075181bb1b7478ee073860' connectivity='true'
-    1377448470.246576346 MX84 ids-alerts : signature=119:15:1 priority=2 timestamp=1377448470.238064 direction=egress protocol=tcp/ip src=192.168.111.254:56240     signature=1:28423:1 priority=1 timestamp=1468531589.810079 dhost=98:5A:EB:E1:81:2F direction=ingress protocol=tcp/ip src=151.101.52.238:80 dst=192.168.128.2:53023  message: EXPLOIT-KIT Multiple exploit kit single digit exe detection url=http://www.eicar.org/download/eicar.com.txt src=192.168.128.2:53150 dst=188.40.238.250:80  mac=98:5A:EB:E1:81:2F name='EICAR:EICAR_Test_file_not_a_virus-tpd'// 1563249630.774247467 remote_DC1_appliance security_event ids_alerted signature=1:41944:2 priority=1 timestamp=TIMESTAMPEPOCH.647461 dhost=74:86:7A:D9:D7:AA direction=ingress
-    ```
-    Pre-ingested logs are logs exported after ingesting into a Log Analytics Workspace.
-    Data Connectors that depend on APIs for log collection make raw logs available in the json format which can be uploaded.

-    2. Submit the sample data via a GitHub PR to the ['Sample data' folder](https://aka.ms/azuresentinelgithubsampledata) in the right subfolder - CEF / Syslog / Custom depending on the type of data connector.
+    2. Submit the sample data via a GitHub PR to the [Sample data folder](https://aka.ms/azuresentinelgithubsampledata) in the right subfolder - CEF / Syslog / Custom depending on the type of data connector.
 Create a new folder under the Sample data folder.
-The folder name must be same as the name of the Data Connector.
-Under the folder created, the following two files must be created:
-        1. **IngestedLogs.txt** - This file must have the logs after they've been ingested into the Log Analytics workspace.
-        2. **RawLogs.txt** - This file must have the raw logs in the format described above.
-    Guidance on how to extract ingested and raw logs can be found [here](https://github.com/Azure/Azure-Sentinel/blob/prtanej-SampleDataGuidanceUpdate/Sample%20Data/README.md).

     3. Important: Please ensure all sample data has been scrubbed to remove all sensitive PII information that may exist in the logs.
 The intent is to understand the "what" and "how" from the logs not the "who".

+    _**IMPORTANT!:** Detailed guidance on Sample Data contribution including expected file names, format, file extensions and extraction method is available [here](https://github.com/Azure/Azure-Sentinel/blob/prtanej-SampleDataGuidanceUpdate/Sample%20Data/README.md)_

 5.	**Submit your data connector** - Follow the [general contribution guidelines for Microsoft Sentinel](https://aka.ms/sentinelgithubcontributionguidelines) to open a Pull Request (PR) to submit the data connector:
     1. The json file in the ['Connectors' folder](https://aka.ms/azuresentinelgithubdataconnectors)
     2. The sample data file in the right subfolder of ['Sample data' folder](https://aka.ms/azuresentinelgithubsampledata)